mapbox/turf-swift/README.md

 ## Requirements

-GeoJSONKitTurf requires Xcode 12.x and supports the following minimum deployment targets:
+GeoJSONKitTurf requires Xcode 14.x and supports the following minimum deployment targets:

-* iOS 10.0 and above
+- iOS 15 and above
-* macOS 10.12 (Sierra) and above
+- macOS 12 and above
-* tvOS 10.0 and above
+- tvOS 15 and above
-* watchOS 3.0 and above
+- watchOS 8.0 and above

-It's also compatible with Linux (and possibly other platforms), as long as you have [Swift](https://swift.org/download/) 5.3 (or above) installed.
+It's also compatible with Linux (and possibly other platforms), as long as you have [Swift](https://swift.org/download/) 5.7 (or above) installed.

 ## Installation